 Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

-Going on the run from spell casting AIs, dragons and a nearly all powerful state isn't easy, even on a world with an infinite surface.
+Going on the run from spell casting AIs, dragon mounted police and a nearly all powerful state isn't easy, even on a world with an infinite surface.
+Roger has little choice if he's to keep his magic

-A high-pitched female voice interrupted him, “I can’t believe anyone that takes as long as you to finish his midterm project can possibly be rated a better spell-crafter than I.”
+“I can’t believe anyone that takes as long as you to finish his midterm project can possibly be rated a better spell-crafter than I,” the grating woman’s voice interrupted him.

-“Damn you, Lynn,” he roared out at her.
+“Damn you, Lynn,” he roared out at the redhead standing in his doorway wearing nothing but body paint.
 “I practically had the spell grammar worked out!”

-Her smirking face showed how little his rage affected her.
-“Awe, did the poor baby lose his concentration because he left his door open?”
+“Awe, did the poor baby lose his concentration because he left his door open?” she responded, her smirk show how little cared about his fury.

 “Fine, you want your damn duel.
 You can have it.
-Stakes, loser is slave to the winner when not studying for the rest of the school year.”
+Stakes, loser is slave to the winner when not studying for the rest of the school year,” he snarled at her.

 “Make it six months past graduation,” she countered, her voice sassy and arrogant.

+Her smirk grew.
 “After midterm, we are both going to be busting our asses and have little time for anything else.
-So, to fix that, slavery last for six-month past graduation.”
+So, to fix that, slavery lasts for six-month past graduation.”

 “Fine.”

-Her face froze; her voice became sharp and high.
-“Wait a moment, no one said anything about battlecloaks.”
+Her face froze.
+“Wait a moment, no one said anything about battlecloaks,” Her voice squeaked.

-The massive terminal had dozens of different boarding gates for trams headed in the direction they were going.
+Too many people crowded the massive terminal and its dozens of different boarding gates.
 He cast a spell to find out which gate she was at.

 She wasn’t there.

 He cast a stronger location spell and found her still ten minutes away.
 Using his e-reader and asking the net where she was would be less work than a spell, but would call attention to the fact that he had no implants or nanites to access the net.
-People would guess he was a Magus student because students in that program could not have nanites or implants.
-Magus students entered labs daily that prevented the technology field from entering.
+People would guess he was a Magus student because students in that program could not have nanites or implants, as the lab they worked in destroyed them.

-He hated calling attention to his Magus student status.
-Last year, he would have had to use the e-reader to order his ticket.
-Now he focused on the ticket board, then used his magic.
+He hated calling attention to his Magus student status by using an E-reader.
+Last year, he would have to.
+Now he focused on the ticket board, then used a spell he created this semester.

-As Roger had booked passages for both, she would have received the notification too.
+As Roger had booked passages for both.
+Lynn would have received the notification too.
 Custom dictated that the duelist rode together to the duel.
 If you could not face your opponent for that entire trip, you had no business dueling them was how that rule worked.
 Of course, when it first went into effect, you could duel within a two-hour ride.
-Not any more.
+Not anymore.

 That is, if no one is injured.

-Traumatic injuries and even death are possibilities, though duels are supposed to be non-fatal.
-Should either happen, then banning from the university is the least of your problems.
+A shiver ran down his spine at that thought.
+Traumatic injuries, even death, are very real possibilities, even though duels are supposed to be non-fatal.
+Should either happen, then banning from the university was the least of your problems.

 She arrived.

 Like Roger, she had dressed as required.
-Gone also was her paint job.
-Now, magically illuminated splotches of color roamed over her leather pants, shirtless vest, mid-thigh battlecloak, and sandals.
+Gone was her paint job.
+Now, magically illuminated splotches of color roamed over leather pants, shirtless vest, mid-thigh battlecloak, and sandals.

 She sneered, “Your mage sword?
 Really?”